csmqbusy/fastapi-auth-template/README.md

 ### Info
-This is a version of the FastAPI application template (https://github.com/csmqbusy/fastapi-template) with the implemented functionality of authentication using cookies and JWT tokens.
+This is a version of the FastAPI application template (https://github.com/csmqbusy/fastapi-template) with the implemented functionality of authentication using cookies and JWT (JSON Web Tokens).

 ### Usage